pawelhachula/PostgreSQL/README.md

 ## Project description

-In this repository I present my database creation project with using SQL.
+In this repository, I present my database creation project using SQL.
 The project consists task from the "Databases, SQL for testers and analysts" course.

 Used technologies and tools - PostrgreSQL and SQL.